-3.4.2 Solvents
+2.4.2 Solvents

 The existing extraction methods and procedures have evolved from analysis of traditional unmodified asphalt materials using a straight run paving grade bituminous binder.
-Over many decades experience with extraction of these kinds of materials have been acceptable and over the years optimised in order to comply with increasing demand from health, Safety and environmental aspects of the analysis.
+Over many decades experience with extraction of these kinds of materials have been acceptable.
+Over the years the procedures have been optimised in order to comply with increasing demand from health, safety and environmental aspects of the analysis.
 Several procedures are described and standardised in European test methods (like EN 12697-3 and -4) where they are presumed to be equivalent in their ability for a "simple" description of the recovered bituminous binder.

-The word "simple" covers the fact that traditionally the tests performed on the recovered binders were Penetration and softening point ring & ball.
+The word "simple" covers the fact that the tests performed traditionally on the recovered binders were penetration and softening point ring & ball.
 These consistency tests have been sufficient for traditional binders with Newtonian behaviour.
-In the last decades advanced methods have been introduced on bituminous binders which have the ability to demonstrate engineering properties and minutes differences (like Dynamic Shear Rheometers and Infrared spectrometers).
+In the last decades advanced methods have been introduced on bituminous binders which have the ability to demonstrate engineering properties (like Dynamic Shear Rheometers) and minute differences in chemical nature (like Infrared spectrometers).

-The solubilisation of the bituminous binder depend on the power of the used solvent and/or under the conditions it is used (temperature, pressure etc.).
+The solubilisation of the bituminous binder depends on the power of the used solvent and/or under the conditions it is used (temperature, pressure etc.).
 For extraction of traditional binders the solvents are normally selected as pure solvents from two classes: the chlorinated hydrocarbons and aromatic hydrocarbons.
-Examples on the most commonly used are given in Table 1.
-With increasing boiling point the solvents become increasingly difficult to evaporate sufficiently from the recovered binder without exposing it to excessive heat (ageing/hardening) irrespectively of the vacuum used.
+Examples of the most commonly used ones are given in Table 1.
+With increasing boiling point the solvents become increasingly difficult to evaporate sufficiently from the recovered binder without exposing it to excessive heat which can cause ageing/hardening of the bitumen irrespectively of the vacuum used.